Meta-Paleo/TimeSeries/PaleoBioDB.md

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <https://rmarkdown.rstudio.com/authoring_basics.html>.

-## Installing the palebioDB package
+## Installing the paleobioDB package

 Rather than using the downloader within the Paleobiology Database, let's try playing with the [paleobioDB](https://github.com/ropensci/paleobioDB) package for R.